thethunderturner/filament/docs/01-introduction/01-overview.md

 This would override the default `rounded-lg` class with `rounded-sm` for all buttons in Filament, while preserving the other styling properties of the button.
 This system provides a high level of flexibility to customize the appearance of Filament components without needing to write a full custom stylesheet or maintain a copy of the HTML for each component.

-For more information about customizing the appearance of Filament, visit the [Styling](../styling) section.
+For more information about customizing the appearance of Filament, visit the [Customizing Styling](../styling) section.

 ## Testing